moryba/Notes-on-Cybersecurity/README.md

 In Cybersecurity you need to reference to many sources.
 The main sources are:
 - Frameworks -> a set of agreed upon policies, procedures and processes that define how information is managed (ex NIST)
 - Best Practices -> procedures and processes that are widely accepted within an industry as being effective
-- Vendor documentation -> a mix of requirements and suggestions for the specific security configuration of their product (ex Microsoft Server Security Guide)
+- Vendor documentation -> a mix of requirements and suggestions for the specific security configuration of the product (ex Microsoft Server Security Guide)
 - Regulatory Requirements -> laws that you must comply with

 Defense in Depth is a concept that come from military terminology.
 It means to put many obstocles in front of the enemy and this way of thinking permits to minimize risks.